Never before had there been a full-time female coach in Major League Baseball.

 “Then you had the back-and-forth with the league and players association.
 For a while, we were like, ‘okay, we think we will be back in mid-May, and then it was nope, June 1, nope, mid-June’… this wild and range of feelings.
 On top of that, the extreme anxiety the whole world has faced with the global pandemic and wanting to make sure my family was okay and I remained healthy and did all I could to support those around me.
 Then we get into the season and it came with its own restraints and restrictions that no one has seen before.
 There’s a benefit though for this season being your first because you have nothing to compare it to really, so I just rolled with it.”

-The Giants (29-31) fell short in their bid to make the playoffs, but there were signs of progress in Kapler’s first season as manager.
+The Giants (29-31) fell short in their bid to make the playoffs last year, but there were signs of progress in Kapler’s first season as manager.

 San Francisco arguably had the most improved offense in the league, while its leap in OPS (on-base plus slugging percentage) was one of the biggest by any National League team since the division era began in 1969.